Substance Abuse Resources

 Marion has seen spikes of heroin overdoses in the past few years.
 In 2015, the town saw 15 overdose deaths attributed to heroin and fentanyl.
 In 2016, Marion Police responded to 12 overdose calls over a short span of three days.
 On Halloween, six overdoses occurred, one of which ended in a fatality.
 Family and friends of users are encouraged to carry Narcan, a potentially lifesaving item for those who are overdosing.

 Marion and other Ohio cities offer various treatment options to combat the drug epidemic ravaging the state and the nation.
 You can learn more about some of these options by calling The Recovery Village.
-An intake coordinator can give you information about:
+An intake coordinator can give you information about Ohio rehab and:

 - Marion alcohol rehab